jasonpartyka/d8-guide/core/file_and_image.md

 Generally speaking, file fields are useful for providing files like text files, PDFs, spreadsheets, word processor documents, tar/gz/zip files.

 The widget for a file field allows you to configure:
+*  Enable Display field
+   * Select this to have a link to your file render when the entity is viewed.
+If disabled, the file will still be attached to the entity, just not viewable.
+   * Files displayed by default
+     * This checkbox will appear if you have selected "Enable Display field".

 The widget for an image field allows you to configure:
 * Label: The field's title as presented to the end-user